 LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a reality for everyone, everywhere.

-LIXIL reports in accordance with the GRI Standards for the period April 1, 2023 to March 31, 2024.
+LIXIL reports in reference to the GRI Standards for the period April 1, 2024 to March 31, 2025.

 GRI Standards (Opens a new page) >